kavish155/Travel_planner/README.md

    - Best seasons

-   -Popular activities
+   - Popular activities

-   -Used for filtering destinations based on user preferences.
+   - Used for filtering destinations based on user preferences.

 ### 📂 tests/